Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### createAuction
-create an auction request with parameters
+Create an auction request with parameters

 > NFT owners can create auctions using this function